aaguasca/naima_handson/README.md

 ## Features

-- **Non-thermal Radiation Models**: Computation of synchrotron, bremsstrahlung, and pion decay emission.
+- **Non-thermal Radiation Models**: Interactive interface to compute the SED of pion decay, bremsstrahlung, synchrotron, inverse Compton, and synchrotron-self Compton radiative processes.
-- **MCMC Fitting**: Tools for fitting radiative models to observational data.
+- **MCMC Fitting**: Step-by-step guide for fitting a radiative model to observational gamma-ray data from the nova RS Ophiuchi.

 ## Streamlit App

-You can execute the radiative process Jupyter notebook (notebooks/radiative_process.ipynb) as an app through Streamlit.
-You just need to press the button below (if the app is running):
+You can execute the radiative process Jupyter notebook (`notebooks/radiative_process.ipynb`) as an app through Streamlit.

+Note: The notebook `notebooks/fit_RSOph.ipynb` is not included in the Streamlit app.
+You can find it in the notebooks folder.

 ### Online Access
 If the app is active, you can access it here: